A brief history on Bitcoin & Cryptocurrencies

 Satoshi Nakamoto published the white paper called Bitcoin: A Peer-to-Peer Electronic Cash System, describing the functionality of the Bitcoin blockchain network.
 This day in Bitcoin history has carved the path for the events that followed.

-Satoshi Nakamoto, whose true identity remains a mystery to this day, mined the first block of the Bitcoin network, effectively piloting the blockchain technology.
+Four month later, Satoshi Nakamoto, whose true identity remains a mystery to this day, mined the first block of the Bitcoin network, effectively piloting the blockchain technology.
 The first mined block is also known as the Genesis Block.

 The first recorded purchase of goods was made with Bitcoin when Laszlo Hanyecz bought two pizzas for 10,000 BTC.
 This day is still commemorated to date as the Bitcoin Pizza Day.
 At Ledger, we celebrated this with a limited edition Ledger Nano S.